nwoltman/node-mysql-plus/README.md

 ### poolPlus.sync(cb) ⇒ <code>void</code>
 Syncs the defined tables to the database by creating new tables and dropping or migrating existing tables (depending on the migration setting).
+If an error occurs while syncing the tables, all changes are rolled back so the database will be in the same state as it was before the attempted sync.

-Generally should only be called once when starting up a server.
+Generally, this should only be called once when starting up a server.

 | Param | Type | Description |